Uyghur Khaganate: Decline

-In 803, the Uyghurs captured Qocho.
-In 808, Qutluq II died and his son, Baoyi, succeeded him.
+In 803, the Uyghurs captured Gaochang.
+In 808, Qutluq II died and his son, Baoyi Qaghan, succeeded him.
 In the same year, the Uyghurs seized Liang Province from the Tibetans.
-In 816, a Tibetan raid reached within two days' journey of the Uyghur capital, Ordu-Baliq.
+In 816, a Tibetan raid reached within two days' journey of Ordu-Baliq.
 In 821, Baoyi Qaghan died, and his son, Chongde, succeeded him.
-Chongde was considered the last great khagan of the Uyghur Khaganate and bore the title Kün tengride ülüg bulmïsh alp küchlüg bilge "Greatly born in sun heaven, victorious, strong and wise".
+Chongde was considered the last great khagan of the Uyghur Khaganate.
 His achievements included improved trade up with the region of Sogdia, and on the battlefield he repulsed a force of invading Tibetans in 821.
 After defeating the Tibetan and Karluk force, the Uyghurs entered the Principality of Ushrusana and plundered the region.
 In 822, the Uyghurs sent troops to help the Tang in quelling rebels.
 The Tang refused the offer but had to pay them 70,000 pieces of silk to go home.
 In 823, the Tibetan Empire waged war on the Uyghurs.
-In 824, Chongde died and was succeeded by a brother, Qasar.
-In 832, Qasar was murdered.
-He was succeeded by the son of Chongde, Hu.
+In 824, Chongde died and was succeeded by a brother, Zhaoli Qaghan.
+In 832, Zhaoli was murdered.
+He was succeeded by the son of Chongde, Zhangxin Qaghan.
 In the same year, the Tibetan Empire failed to make war on the Uyghurs.